Frequently Asked Questions

 This chat service is permission based.
 Before a chat begins, no data is collected about you beyond the information which websites usually collect.
 Once an invitation is accepted, all chats are monitored for quality assurance purposes and any information gathered is for internal use only.

-Before a chat begins you will be asked for your name so our Contact Advisor can talk to you, and you can also provide a telephone number and email address if you choose to do so.
+Before a chat begins you will be asked for your name so our advisor can talk to you, and you can also provide a telephone number and email address if you choose to do so.

 The information you provide using the chat service will be subject to police scrutiny.
 Any information found to be false or misleading will render you liable to prosecution.